Facet Injection Pain: How Much Does It Really Hurt?

 Table of Contents

-It’s hard to know what to expect from a procedure you’ve never had before.
-When you hear “injection in your neck,” your mind might jump to the worst-case scenario.
-But are cervical facet injections painful in the way you might be thinking?
-For most people, the answer is no. The sensation is often compared to a dental numbing shot or even a standard flu vaccine—a quick pinch, followed by a feeling of pressure.
-This article will put the procedure into perspective, comparing the sensations to more familiar experiences and explaining how our team ensures your comfort throughout the quick, minimally invasive treatment.
-Let’s break down what it really feels like.
+Hearing “injection in your neck” can make your mind jump to the worst-case scenario.
+You’re probably wondering about the actual facet injection pain and if it’s as bad as you imagine.
+For most people, the answer is no. The sensation is often compared to a dental numbing shot or a standard flu vaccine—a quick pinch, followed by a feeling of pressure.
+This article puts the procedure into perspective, comparing the sensations to more familiar experiences and explaining how our team keeps you comfortable during the quick treatment.
+We’ll break down exactly what it feels like.

 Book An Appointment